 Jackson Georgia Municipal Court

 The location of your arrest determines which court will have jurisdiction of your case.
 If your misdemeanor arrest occurred within the city limits of the cities of Jackson, Flovilla, or Jenkinsburg, Georgia, your case would be heard in Jackson Municipal Court.
 The Municipal Court judge is the Honorable E. Byron Smith, and the Clerk of Court is Brandy Berry.
 Jackson Municipal Court is held the 4th Wednesday of each month unless otherwise posted.
 The address 132 S Mulberry Street, Jackson, Georgia 30233.
 For more information, call (770) 775-8030.
-A Jackson Georgia DUI Lawyer from The Law Office of Richard Lawson is waiting to evaluate your case today.
+A Jackson Georgia DUI Lawyer from Lawson and Berry is waiting to evaluate your case today.

 Butts County Probate Court